arushraju/Erno_Enigma/README.md

 <p>
   The projects did not turned out well due to
   <ol>
-    <li>High friction fo rubiks cube.
-Eevry turned however simple and effortless it might seem using hands, but was tough and rouhg on the stepper motors.</li>
+    <li>High friction in the Rubik’s Cube.
+Although rotations are simple when performed manually, the friction made the turns difficult and demanding on the stepper motors.</li>
-    <li>Weak Stepper motors.
-The stepper motors used were of <b>28BYJ-48 Stepper Motor DC 5V</b>, and they were weak for the project.</li>
+<li>Weak stepper motors.
+The motors used (<b>28BYJ-48 Stepper Motor, 5 V DC</b>) did not provide sufficient torque for reliable operation.</li>
-    <li>Weak and fragile Structures.
-The structure was made using the ice cream sticks and many estimations.
-It wasnt perfect.
-And hence this could be the biggest reason the project didn't do well.</li>
+<li>Weak and fragile structure.
+The frame, constructed using ice-cream sticks and approximate measurements, lacked rigidity and precision, which significantly affected overall performance.</li>
   </ol>
 </p>
-<p>But in future I would love to resume my work on making this Arduino based rubiks cueb solver with better robust structures, accurate and powerful mototrs, and more efficient algorithm to solve Rubik's cube.</p>
+<p>But in future I would love to resume my work on making this Arduino based rubiks cueb solver with better robust structures, accurate and powerful motors, and more efficient algorithm to solve Rubik's cube.</p>
 <p>
   <h2>Wooden stand to hold the motors.</h2><br>
   <img src="./Motor_Support.jpg"/>